DO2JMG/dxlAPRS_Scripte/README.md

 # dxlAPRS_Scripte

-Scripts for dxlAPRS to decode radiosondes an upload to wettersonde.net
+Scripts for dxlAPRS to decode radiosondes and upload to wettersonde.net

 ### Download and unpack :